CORPORATE GOVERNANCE REPORT

 4.0 DIRECTORS SEEKING APPOINTMENT / RE-APPOINTMENT

-Dr. Vijay Mallya and Mr. A.K.R.
-Nedungadi retire by rotation and being eligible, offer themselves for re-appointment.
-Particulars of the aforementioned Directors of the Company seeking appointment / re-appointment are as under:
+Particulars of the aforementioned Directors of the company seeking appointment / re-appointment are as under:

-Dr. Vijay Mallya is a second-time Member of India's Parliament and Chairman of The United Breweries (UB) Group, one of India's largest conglomerates with diverse interests in brewing, distilling, pharmaceuticals, aviation, real estate, engineering, fertilizers, biotechnology and information technology.
+Dr. Vijay Mallya is a second-time Member of India's Parliament and Chairman of The United Breweries (UB) Group, one of India's largest conglomerates with diverse interests in brewing, distilling, real estate, fertilizers, biotechnology and information technology.

-As on March 31, 2013, Dr. Vijay Mallya is on the Board of the following companies in India:
+As on March 31, 2014 Dr. Mallya is on the Board of the following companies in India:

 • Four Seasons Wines Limited, Bangalore